VendelinFilip/MBLS207-Tutorial-3/03-Command_line.md

 # 3 Now, from the command line!

-Download the file [seq-align.zip](seq-align.zip), noting where exactly in your filesystem you are placing it.
+Download the file [seq-align.zip](seq-align.zip), by clicking [HERE]((seq-align.zip)) and clicking the download icon on the right side.
+Note where exactly in your filesystem you are placing it.
 Now, open the `Terminal`.

 ```bash
 # First, move into the MBLS207 folder (if you are working with Windows,